riaaah3/my-blogger/README.md

 ## Installation

 To utilize this website
+a user will click the "login" button located in the top right corner of the main page.
-a user has to either "Sign Up" for an account or they are able to "Login" to their existing account.
+A user has to either "Sign Up" for an account or they are able to "Login" to their existing account.

 Note ** If users have already created an account they will not be able to Sign Up for an account with those same credentials.